cnabio/cnab-spec/401-installation-state.md

   - This is accompanied by running the `uninstall` path in the bundle
 - Given an installation's name, return the name(s) of the generated outputs.

 To satisfy these requirements, implementations of a CNAB runtime are expected to be able to store and retrieve state information.
-However, note that nothing in the CNAB Installation State specification tells _how or where_ this state information is to be stored.
+However, note that nothing in the CNAB Installation State specification says _how or where_ this state information is to be stored.
 It is _not a requirement_ to store that state information inside of the invocation image.
 (In fact, this is discouraged.)

 ## Documents